IPWatchdog.com is sponsored by Berenato, White & Stavish

 Patent Drawings

-The patent applicant is required to furnish at least one drawing of the invention whenever the nature of the case requires a drawing to understand the invention, which in my experience is almost always.
-You should also not think in terms of a single drawing, but rather in terms of however many drawings are necessary in order to demonstrate what you have invented.
+In reality, you should also not think in terms of a single patent drawing or illustration, but rather in terms of however many patent drawings are necessary in order to demonstrate what you have invented.
 Most patent applications have at least several sheets of drawings, with each sheet routinely having multiple views of the invention.
 You may need to show various views (top, bottom, right, left, etc.) and you may need to break down the invention and show drawings of one or more of the component parts.

 The drawings must show every feature of the invention specified in the claims, and it is required by Patent Office rules to be in a particular form.
 The Office specifies the size of the sheet on which the drawing is made, the type of paper, the margins, and many other hyper-technical details relating to the making of the drawings.
 The reason for specifying the standards in detail is that the drawings are printed and published in a uniform style when the patent issues, and the drawings must also be such that they can be readily understood by persons using the patent descriptions.